emotality/laravel-block-cf-origin/README.md

 ## Overview

 This packages should only be used when the following applies:
-1. You can't add firewall rules to only accept requests from Edge IP addresses because your server is shared with other projects that doesn't use Cloudflare.
-If you have a single app running on your server, rather add these firewall rules.
+1. You can't add firewall rules to only accept requests from Edge IP addresses because your server is shared with other projects that don't use Cloudflare.
+If you have a single app running on your server, rather add firewall rules.
-2. You can't add deny/allow rules to your nginx/Apache config because you are using the `set_real_ip_from` / `mod_remoteip` module to forward their real IP _(X-Forwarded-For)_.
+2. You can't add deny/allow rules to your nginx/Apache config because you are using the `set_real_ip_from` / `mod_remoteip` module to forward the user's real IP _(X-Forwarded-For)_.
 If you don't need to forward the user's real IP, rather add deny/allow rules to your nginx/Apache config.

 _See [Useful Links](#useful-links) section below for more information._